SALVAGE YOUR SUMMER!

-Our Photo Archive Example: Fulfil Nutrition’s tasty vitamin and protein bars used a converted Chevy Step Truck (AKA Big Phil) for taste sampling and interactive brand experiences reaching hundreds of thousands of young professionals directly in front of London’s tube and train stations to drive sales into WHS Travel, Boots, Tesco Express, Sainsburys Local, M&S and other station stockists.
+Our Photo Archive Example: Kellogg’s Special K Protein Bars used portable sampling trikes for taste sampling reaching hundreds of thousands of young professionals directly in front of the UK’s largest tube and train stations to drive sales into WHS Travel, Tesco Express, Sainsburys Local and other office area stockists.

-Between panic buying, hording and restaurants closing – the sector that has actually had peak record sales during the Corona Crisis is grocery.
+Between early panic buying, restaurants closing and shoppers now typically packing in one big shop per week – the sector that has actually had peak record sales during the Corona Crisis is grocery.
 Food shoppers are buying more than ever before; but with wages hit by many industries in slow down, budget brands will now be the default choice for many.

 For the first time in recent memory, private label and premium brands who once held a comfortable market position will have to fight harder for sales and continued shelf space than ever before.
 If customers do not fully understand the benefit of why two roughly similar products are different in price, then the cheaper option will become their default.